-Never lowering yourself to the level of what you believe the other parent might be doing.
-And opening those lines of communication, which really calls for maturity, your ability to pick your battles, your ability to bite your tongue and control your impulses.
-Co-parenting post marriage, when the intimate relationship is over, should be like a business relationship where the business is the child.
+Never lower yourself to the level of what you believe the other parent might be doing.
+And open those lines of communication, which really calls for maturity, your ability to pick your battles, your ability to bite your tongue and control your impulses.
+Co-parenting post-marriage, when the intimate relationship is over, should be like a business relationship where the business is the child.
 The child’s health and well-being.
-If every parent out there in listening world could do that, I would happily be out of a job.
+If every parent out there in the listening world could do that, I would happily be out of a job.

 Thank you for the opportunity to address these issues, Diana.
 I welcome your listeners to be in touch.
 Please visit my website, healthyparent.com.
 And in particular, on the subject that we’ve been discussing, I’d recommend my book, Keeping Kids Out of the Middle.
 I wish you all the best and I’ve really enjoyed being associated with The Divorce School.
 Thanks so much.

 Thank you so much for your time.
 I really appreciate it.